THE APPLICATION FOR OUR 2020 – 2021 COHORT IS NOW LIVE!!!!!

 HISTORY and MISSION

-The College and Career Coach will serve full time (completing 1,700 hours of service) over the course of 10 months, working closely with high school students and families to ensure that students graduate with strong skill sets, and develop awareness of paths and challenges related to postsecondary opportunities.
+The AmeriCorps College and Career Coach will serve full time (completing 1200 hours of service) over the course of 10 months, working closely with high school students and families to ensure that students graduate with strong skill sets, and develop awareness of paths and challenges related to postsecondary opportunities.

 The Promise Corps members will work with students in grades 10-12, who have been identified as needing support.
-Each member will be assigned a host school and will work with guidance counselors, teachers and other school personnel to develop long and short term plans leading to postsecondary entry.
-Services begin with five introductory workshops for a baseline understanding of postsecondary options.
-CCC AmeriCorps members will conduct individual advising sessions with students and develop a plan that will lead to one of the five postsecondary options.
+Each member will be assigned a host school and will work with guidance counselors, teachers and other school personnel to develop long and short-term plans leading to postsecondary entry.
+CCC AmeriCorps members will conduct individual advising sessions with students and develop a plan that will lead to the students desired postsecondary option.

 Post-Secondary Planning and Support

 - Provide engaging small group workshops and 1:1 sessions to improve students’ knowledge of post-secondary options and requirements